rdelacruz8356/snakeGame/README.md

 the **speed** of the snake increases.
 I made it so that at a certain amount of snakes eaten, the pace is set to the original speed, making it doable to fill the grid.

-To run the code, it doesn't need a **mvn** code in the terminal.
+To run the code, it doesn't need a **mvn** command in the terminal.
 It should work perfectly fine when you run it through the main.java class.

 I hope my snake game is enjoyable to you all!!!